Skip to main content

 Token Downscoping

-Resource indicators allow you to request tokens scoped to specific services, reducing the blast radius if a token is compromised.
+Resource indicators let you request tokens scoped to specific services, reducing the blast radius if a token is compromised.

 Refresh Token Grant